s3722151/Password-Hashing-Simulator/README.md

 Also learnt to close a project in Project Explorer.

 15/12/2024
-Just gonna make some comments in main file
+Just gonna make some comments in main file.

+16/12/2024
+Added some clarification to documentation doc.